Bitcoinus (BITS) Price Reaches $0.0000 on Top Exchanges

-Bitcoinus (CURRENCY:BITS) traded up 0% against the US dollar during the twenty-four hour period ending at 23:00 PM ET on February 16th.
-One Bitcoinus token can currently be bought for $0.0000 or 0.00000000 BTC on exchanges.
-Bitcoinus has a market cap of $3,476.86 and approximately $35.00 worth of Bitcoinus was traded on exchanges in the last day.
-Over the last seven days, Bitcoinus has traded down 0% against the US dollar.
+Bitcoinus (CURRENCY:BITS) traded up 100% against the US dollar during the 1 day period ending at 22:00 PM E.T. on February 21st.
+Bitcoinus has a market cap of $6,951.08 and $330.00 worth of Bitcoinus was traded on exchanges in the last 24 hours.
+One Bitcoinus token can currently be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+During the last seven days, Bitcoinus has traded 99.8% higher against the US dollar.

 Bitcoinus Profile